chriskhoo/1B-Reversi/README.md

 Design
 ------
 This game was final of 3 game projects put together following the first 2 week of programming at GA's WDI course.
-In this project, my goal was to practice the development of game logic and to practice the use OOP as much as I was able.
+In this project, my goal was to practice the development of game logic and to practice using OOP.
 Due to these design parameters, I used no external references to reversi programming logic - i.e. the code might not be the simplest nor most efficient.

 References and stacks
 ---------------------